A Complete Guidelines Explaining Goods and Services Tax

 -

-GSTR-6 need to filed by Input Service Distributors (ISD) by 15th of the next month.
+GSTR-6 needs to be filed by Input Service Distributors (ISD) by the 13th of the next month.

-- Annual Return: GSTR-8 need to be filed annually 31st December following the end of the financial year.
+- Annual Return: GSTR-9 needs to be filed annually by 31st December following the end of the financial year (optional for taxpayers with turnover up to Rs.
+2 crore; a self-certified reconciliation statement in GSTR-9C applies above Rs.
+5 crore).

 The Advantages of GST for Citizens and for the Economy Get Details